 A critical skill in 21st century business is the ability to find opportunity in data.
 How can you sift through endless quantities of information to uncover critical insights about business performance?
 How do you spot patterns in data, and decode opportunities using analytic tools?
 The Rutgers School of Business–Camden Master of Science in Business Analytics can get you started in one of the most sought-after and essential skills for modern business.

 This 30-credit, STEM-designated Master’s program will show you how to employ various software programs, such as R, Python, and SQL, to analyze business data.
-Coursework can be taken fully online or in-person on campus.
+Students can select to take the program fully online or in-person on campus.

 A 12-credit Business Analytics Certificate program is also available.

 The Data on MSBA

 The MSBA Program is comprised of ten courses, including four (4) required courses and six (6) electives.
 Through the variety of courses, students acquire knowledge of statistics, machine learning techniques, and relevant software, such as:

 Think of the MSBA as a degree for the future.
 Going forward, the edge in business belongs to those who can find managerial insights hidden in customer, firm, and marketplace data.
 The MSBA program puts you at the vanguard of this emerging field.
 It will teach you techniques for extracting, collecting, cleaning, describing, segmenting, modeling, predicting, and reporting data.